Marketing Piano Lessons 101

 Try contacting your local newspaper to ask about writing an article about how to find a good piano teacher or the benefits of music lessons.
 Offer to allow your local news station to interview you about the benefits of music education or how piano lessons are different now than how they were 30 years ago.
 Marie Harris, a teacher I met online, did just that and you can watch the video of her interview here.

 If there’s one thing I would want any teacher to remember from this article, it is this: Get out there and connect with other piano teachers and the general public!
+Marketing piano lessons is not complicated, it just takes time and a little bit of awareness of your goals.
 Be kind to all you meet, go out of your way to be helpful, and eventually this will pay off in referrals (and friendships!).
 Advertising to a cold market is probably necessary if you wish to increase your number of students significantly, but the your best market is your warm market, so take care of those relationships that exist in your circle of influence.

 I’d love to hear what has worked for you.
 Please leave your comments or send me your ideas and I’ll include them in this list which I know will be helpful to many teachers.